-Isotech Nitrogen Boiling Point Apparatus is designed specifically to realize and maintain the liquid/vapour equilibrium (boiling point) of nitrogen or argon, for the calibration of thermometers on he International Temperature Scale of 1990,
+The Isotech Nitrogen Boiling Point Apparatus is designed specifically to realize and maintain the liquid/vapor equilibrium (boiling point) of nitrogen or argon, for the calibration of thermometers on the International Temperature Scale of 1990.

-ITS-90 specifie the triple point of argon (-189.3442°C) as the low end of the long-stem Standard Platinum Resistance Thermometer range.
-As a practical matter, realization of this triple point is a costly (in equipment and time) and complicated process.
+ITS-90 specifies the triple point of argon (-189.3442°C) as the low end of the long-stem Standard Platinum Resistance Thermometer range.
+Practically speaking, realization of this triple point is a costly (in equipment and time) and complicated process.

 Since the slopes (dR/dT) of Standard Platinum Resistance Thermometers are very similar at any temperature, calibration uncertainties not larger than 0.002K can be obtained at a small fraction of the cost of an absolute calibration.